- Team Impact

 - All Countries

 What kind of view do you have when gazing out the windows of your home?
-Is it full of trees and grass?
-Or is your view more urban?
-Although it may not be something most of us think about very often (after all, once we’ve grown accustomed to it, that view becomes another ordinary aspect of our daily lives), our immediate surroundings probably have more of an impact on how we view the world than we realize.
+Although it may not be something most of us think about very often, our immediate surroundings probably have more of an impact on how we view the world than we realize.

-And for our supporters who’ve not had the opportunity to visit their child — or haven’t had a chance to see typical communities of developing countries firsthand — getting a glimpse into the daily views of CI kids around the world can be a real eye-opener.
+And for those who have not had a chance to see typical communities of developing countries firsthand, getting a glimpse into the daily views of Children International kids around the world can be a real eye-opener.

 Yensy (8) lives in a community in Honduras located near the banks of the Naco River.
 Although the community itself is not dangerous, the access point to it can be.
 Gang presence at the entrance to the area is common.